pyricau/bisouland/README.md

-# SkySwoon (Bisouland)
+# BisouLand

-SkySwoon (originally Bisouland) is a free browser-based strategy game that turns romance into competitive gameplay.
+BisouLand is a free browser-based strategy game that turns romance into competitive gameplay.

 Join other players online as you strategically send **Kisses** to capture **Love Points** and dominate the clouds.